sgmurphy/wordpress-plugins/bdthemes-element-pack-lite/readme.txt

 0. **[ACF Accordion](https://elementpack.pro/demo/element/acf-accordion/)** - Customize your accordions made with Advanced Custom Fields with features by Element Pack.
 0. **[ACF Gallery](https://elementpack.pro/demo/element/acf-gallery/)** - Display customizable gallery with the popular Advanced Custom Fields code.
+0. **[ACF Slider](https://elementpack.pro/demo/element/acf-slider/)** - Showcase your custom content with ACF and the ACF Slider widget and enjoy much more style customizations in Elementor.
 0. **[bbPress](https://elementpack.pro/demo/element/bbpress/)** - Element Pack pro now integrates bbPress to let you create and maintain forums in WordPress.
 Watch all of the demos in this page to see it in action
 0. **[bbPress Forum Form](https://elementpack.pro/demo/element/bbpress-forum-form/)** - Let's your users access a form setup to create their forum topic inside your forum site with the help of bbPress integration.
 0. **[bbPress Forum Index](https://elementpack.pro/demo/element/bbpress-forum-index/)** - Helps you display a list of available forums created within your website and lets your users navigate them from one place.